tegola-project-2022-23/optimising-ospf/README.md

 #### Executing files
 Files within `testing-ipynb` are self-contained and can be run using PyCharm or similar Jupyter notebook interpreters.
-`Demand.py` - This file can be executed using `python Demand.py` in the working directory of the `src` folder.
+`main.py` - This file can be executed using `python main.py` in the working directory of the `src` folder.
 Output of the program will be printed to console.
 `History.py` - This file can be executed using `python History.py` in the working directory of the `src` folder.
 Output of the program will be printed to console.

-## Thesis Plan

-- Chapter 1 - Introduction
-  - The problem - unbalanced outbound traffic at gateways.
-  - The approach - reverse engineering ospf weights to achieve traffic engineering.
-- Chapter 2 - Background
-  - Tegola's history.
-- Chapter 3 - Motivation
-  -
-- Chapter 4 - Implementation
-  -
-- Chapter 5 - Analysis
-  -